Civil/Construction

 This course focuses on the design of pavements in consideration of subgrade conditions and anticipated traffic load and on drainage of roads to meet design storm conditions.
 Topics include thickness design of pavements, techniques for subgrade improvement, geotextiles, and design of culverts for design storm conditions.
 Three hours lecture per week.

-Prerequisites: Hydraulics (CONS 122), Hydrology and Hydrogeology (CONS 385), Soil Mechanics (CONS 314), Highways and Transportation (CONS 470), or permission of instructor.
+Prerequisites: Hydraulics (CONS 122), Hydrology and Hydrogeology (CONS 385), Soils in Construction (CONS 216), Highways and Transportation (CONS 470)

 CONS 477 CAPSTONE PROJECT